Skip to main content

 About

-CyberCorp is a single player and multiplayer role playing shooter game.
+CyberCorp is a single player and multiplayer tactical role playing shooter game with a violence theme.
 It was developed by Megame LLC and was released on April 22, 2025.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Skip User Reviews

-• Fast-paced combat with a variety of weapons and skills that feel distinct.
+• Fast-paced and satisfying combat with smooth shooting mechanics and a good variety of weapons and skills.

-• The game suffers from bugs and technical issues, including a confusing UI and poor voice acting.
+• The game suffers from many bugs and glitches including crashes, soft-locks, collision issues, and multiplayer problems.

 • story